A1exanderW/Production-scripts/README.md

-# Scripts
+# Manufacturing scripts

-This portfolio contains scripts for various projects
+This portfolio contains scripts developed during my time working in the productions team in industry.